 The Grand Tour EU1002 – 10 days from Sofia focusing on culture and nature

 Bulgarian Spas Resorts:

 Velingrad SP201 – 7 Day Treatment and Wellbeing programs in Velingrad

 Sandanski SP202 – 7 Day Treatment and Wellbeing programs in Velingrad

 Hissar SP203– 5 Day Treatment and Wellbeing programs in Velingrad

-Some of the most famous treasures in the world were discovered at the Varna necropolis, including the world’s oldest golden ornaments.
+The Varna necropolis housed the world’s oldest golden ornaments.
 There are Thracian tombs and sanctuaries in Kazanlak, Sveshtari, Starosel, Aleksandrovo, Perperikon, and Tatul.
-A large number of other golden artifacts have been found, in the Panagyurishte, Valchitran, Rogozen, and elsewhere.
+Archeologists found a large number of other golden artifacts in Panagyurishte, Valchitran and Rogozen.
 The remains of the Thracian, Hellenistic and Roman culture are many and varied.